rl-institut/open_plan/docs/view_components/input_parameter_field.rst

 The label is placed above the input field and the helper icon to the right of the label.
 The helper text is displayed in a tooltip when user hover over the helper icon.
 The link to documentation should be at the bottom of the tooltip with the text "More details...".
-The rendering of the input field is either a text input or a :ref:`load_input_parameter-label`.
+The rendering of the input field is either a text input or a :ref:`load_input_dataseries-label`.
 The parameter unit editable combobox is placed next to the input field.
 An asterisk is placed next to the label (between label and helper icon) if the parameter input is mandatory.